idlalsyuja/idlalsyuja/README.md

 ## About me:
 - 👋 Name: Idlal Syuja Nizhamul
-- 🎓 Major: Informasi Technology
+- 🎓 Major: Information Technology
-- 🎓 Prodi: D3, Computer Engineering
+- 🎓 Program: D3, Computer Engineering
 - 🏫 University: Politeknik Negeri Padang
 - 🎓 Batch: 2021

 Hey there!

-I'm an enthusiastic Information Technology student studying at [Politeknik Negeri Padang].
+I'm an enthusiastic Information Technology student studying at [Politeknik Negeri Padang](https://www.pnp.ac.id/).
 I love exploring the world of technology and continuously developing my knowledge and skills.

 📚 Throughout my studies, I have delved into various IT fields such as programming, networking, databases, cybersecurity, and application development.
 I have a particular interest in Red Hat, Oracle, Cisco, Mobile, and MikroTik.